samecutler/samecutler.github.io/content/publication/cutler-2022/index.md

 #   E.g. `projects = ["internal-project"]` references `content/project/deep-learning/index.md`.
 #   Otherwise, set `projects = []`.
 projects: []
-publishDate: '2024-01-16T20:45:02.224160Z'
+publishDate: '2024-01-17T18:18:12.568981Z'
 publication_types:
 - '2'
-abstract: We present the H $_160$ morphological catalogs for the COSMOS-DASH survey, the largest area near-IR survey using HST-WFC3 to date.
-Utilizing the ``Drift And SHift'' observing technique for HST- WFC3 imaging, the COSMOS-DASH survey imaged approximately 0.5 deg$^2$ of the UltraVISTA deep stripes (0.7 deg$^2$, when combined with archival data).
-Global structural parameters are measured for 51,586 galaxies within COSMOS-DASH using GALFIT (excluding the CANDELS area) with detection using a deep multi- band HST image.
-We recover consistent results with those from the deeper 3D-HST morphological catalogs, finding that, in general, sizes and Sérsic indices of typical galaxies are accurate to limiting magnitudes of H $_160$ < 23 and H $_160$ < 22 ABmag, respectively.
-In size-mass parameter space, galaxies in COSMOS-DASH demonstrate robust morphological measurements out to z åisebox-0.5ex~ 2 and down to $mathrmlog(M_⋆ /M_ødot )∼ 9$ .
-With the advantage of the larger area of COSMOS-DASH, we measure a flattening of the quiescent size-mass relation below
+abstract: We present the H_160 morphological catalogs for the COSMOS-DASH survey, the largest area near-IR survey using HST-WFC3 to date.
+Utilizing the “Drift And SHift” observing technique for HST-WFC3 imaging, the COSMOS-DASH survey imaged approximately 0.5 deg^2 of the UltraVISTA deep stripes (0.7 deg^2, when combined with archival data).
+Global structural parameters are measured for 51,586 galaxies within COSMOS-DASH using GALFIT (excluding the CANDELS area) with detection using a deep multi-band HST image.
+We recover consistent results with those from the deeper 3D-HST morphological catalogs, finding that, in general, sizes and Sérsic indices of typical galaxies are accurate to limiting magnitudes of H_160 < 23 and H_160 < 22 ABmag, respectively.
-  $mathrmlog(M_⋆ /M_ødot )∼ 10.5$ that persists out to z i̊sebox-0.5ex~ 2.
-We show
-  that environment is not the primary driver of this flattening, at least out to z = 1.2, whereas internal physical processes may instead govern the structural evolution.
+  In size-mass parameter space, galaxies in COSMOS-DASH demonstrate robust morphological measurements out to z~2 and down to log(M_⋆/M_⊙)∼ 9 .
+With the advantage of the larger area of COSMOS-DASH, we measure a flattening of the quiescent size-mass relation below log(M_⋆/M_⊙)∼ 10.5 that persists out to z~2.
+We show that environment is not the primary driver of this flattening, at least out to z = 1.2, whereas internal physical processes may instead govern the structural evolution.
-publication: '*apj*'
+publication: '*The Astrophysical Journal*'
 doi: 10.3847/1538-4357/ac341c
 links:
 - name: arXiv